hybras/hybras.github.io/about.md

 permalink: /about/
 ---

-I'm Varun Chari, a Rust enthusiast heading to UMD, class of 2024.
-I'm head over heels for Rust.
+I'm Varun Chari, a CS major @ UMD, class of 2024.

 ## Contact me